Chapter 5 A Handy Amazon Seller Account Setup Checklist to Drive Sales

 Some of the logistics of being a successful seller should be worked out before you set up the seller account, as you likely won’t have as much time to address these after you get started.

 Download the checklist

 Want to print out this chapter as a worksheet to make sure you don’t forget anything?
-Download it for free here.
+Use the sheet below.

-Where do you plan to send order returns?
+1. Where do you plan to send Amazon order returns?

-Are you going to handle the returns yourself, or send them to a company that specializes in testing/grading returns and making the product available for sale again (e.g., tradeport.com, openedboxreturns.com)
+- Are you going to handle the Amazon returns yourself, or send them to a company that specializes in testing/grading returns and making the product available for sale again (e.g., tradeport.com, openedboxreturns.com)?

 I very much recommend using FBA, given its visibility potential to 50MM+ Amazon Prime customers.
 If you decide to go that route, you’ll need to decide whether you plan to co-mingle your products with FBA inventory of other sellers of the same products.